Theory on variational high-dimensional tensor networks: Discussion

 \section{Discussion}

-Our research have opened up several intriguing directions for future studies.
-Firstly, it would be worthwhile to extend our random tensor network techniques to more specific models, such as the quantum generative models based on projected entangled pair states \cite{Gao2018Quantum}.
+Many important questions remain unexplored and deserve further investigations.
+First, it would be worthwhile to extend our random tensor network techniques to more specific models, such as the quantum generative models based on projected entangled pair states \cite{Gao2018Quantum}.
 This could provide further insights into the capabilities and limitations of these models for machine learning applications.
-Secondly, exploring the statistical properties of tensor-network states with different structures, including the multi-scale entanglement renormalization ansatz and tree tensor-network states, would be an interesting fields.
-Such studies could lead to a better understanding of the relationship between tensor-network states and their physical properties.
-We have also noticed several works in the field of random quantum circuits \cite{napp2022efficient, gao2021limitations, nahum2018operator, hunter2019unitary, von2018operator, zhou2019emergent} that share related problems with our research.
-Therefore, our techniques in solving random tensor networks may have potential applications in the study of high-dimensional random quantum circuits.
+Second, exploring the statistical properties of tensor-network states with different structures, including the multi-scale entanglement renormalization ansatz and tree tensor-network states, would be an interesting direction.
+Such studies could lead to a better understanding of the relationship between tensor-network states and their physical properties. {Recent studies in the field of random quantum circuits~\cite{napp2022efficient, gao2021limitations, nahum2018operator, hunter2019unitary, von2018operator, zhou2019emergent} has revealed that similar challenges arise when computing the partition functions of the Ising model.
+Therefore, our research methods may provide more insights to enhance the current understanding of this field.}

-Our research introduces polyominoes as a powerful tool for investigating the physical properties of high-dimensional random tensor networks.
-Using a combination of analytical and numerical results, we demonstrate the presence and absence of barren plateaus in high-dimensional variational tensor networks.
-In particular, we prove that the global loss function leads to barren plateaus.
-Furthermore, we show that in the local loss function, the gradient of the parameters exponentially decays with respect to the distance between the site hosting the derivative parameter and the site hosting the local observable.
-These results provide valuable insights into the behavior of variational high-dimensional tensor networks, and shed new lights on the future theoretical studies and practical applications.
+In conclusion, we have carried out a relatively comprehensive investigation into the statistical properties of high-dimensional random tensor networks and the trainability of variational tensor networks.
+We develop a combinatorial method based on solving the "puzzle of polyominoes" to rigorously study statistical properties of high-dimensional random tensor networks.
+We have proved that for sufficiently large bond dimensions, the entanglement entropy can approach a near-maximal value, and the typicality occurs for the expectation value of a local observable.
+In addition, we investigate the barren plateaus for high-dimensional tensor network models and prove that such models suffer from barren plateaus for global loss functions, making their training processes inefficient.
+However, for local loss functions, the gradient is independent of the system size but decays exponentially with the distance between the region where the local observable acts and the site that hosts the derivative parameter.
+These results provide valuable insights into the behavior of variational high-dimensional tensor networks, which would provide a valuable guide for future theoretical studies and practical applications.

-\section{Details in the proof of theorem 1}
+\section{Details in the Proof of Theorem 1}